 Students must fill out the online application, which consists of basic student information, a ranking of your top 1-3 placements (if applicable) and an essay about your experience and interest in the position.
 The essay question is listed below.

-Students must also submit the following documents to TischCollegeSubmissions@tufts.edu with their full name and the name of the organization in the subject line:
+Students must also submit the following documents to TSFApplications@tufts.edu with either TSF India, TSF DC, TSF NYC or TSF Boston in the email title.

 - Current resume